Draft Downtown Concept Plan Available for Review

-A public workshop to review key components of the Draft Downtown Concept Plan will be held on Saturday, February 4, 2017, from 1-4 pm at the City/County Library Meeting Room, 990 Palm Street.
-Project presentations will be held at 1:15 and 2:45 pm.
-We encourage you to attend!
-Download the meeting flyer for more information.
+A public workshop to review key components of the Draft Downtown Concept Plan was held on Saturday, February 4, 2017, from 1-4 pm at the City/County Library Meeting Room, 990 Palm Street.
+Thank you to everyone who attended the workshop!

 Downtown Concept Plan Background

 The update of the Downtown Concept Plan has been underway since December 2016.
-A consultant team lead by Michael Baker International is working with City staff and volunteers on the update of the Downtown Concept Plan, originally adopted by the City in 1993.The primary objectives of the project are to assess and update the present development, vision, goals and concepts related to downtown, in order to provide a road map for future public projects and guidance for private development in the downtown and surrounding areas.
+A consultant team lead by Michael Baker International is working with City staff and volunteers on the update of the Conceptual Physical Plan For The City's Center, originally adopted by the City in 1993.The primary objectives of the project are to assess and update the present development, vision, goals and concepts related to downtown, in order to provide a road map for future public projects and guidance for private development in the downtown and surrounding areas.

 Creative Vision Team